PacekMikolaj/NewsWeb/README.md

 As an admin, you can add articles to the News Web, and send notifications to users about newly added article.

+## Built With

+- [JavaScript] - The programming language used
+- [TypeScript] - Superset of JavaScript that adds static types
+- [React] - The web framework used
+- [Firebase] - Backend as a Service (BaaS) used
+- [Less] - CSS pre-processor used
+- [Webpack] - Module bundler

 ## About Us

 We are a team of students passionate about programming and creating useful tools for our university community.
 This project is a result of our dedication to learning and improving our coding skills.